lukshyaganjoo/personal/index.markdown

 lukshyaganjoo@cs.washington.edu),
 [instagram](https://www.instagram.com/matchstickmaan/) and more occasionally I hop on to [twitter](https://twitter.com/matchstickmaan).
 If you're feeling incredibly fancy, you can always send me a request on
 [github](https://github.com/lukshyaganjoo)

-Here is an old and most likely outdated copy of my CV
-{% pdf "images/resume.pdf" %}